-dog and cat over six months of age having been kept within the corporate limits of the City
+(1) Every dog and cat over six months of age having been kept within the corporate limits of the City

 of Norris at least thirty (30) days shall be required to be registered with the city, however, dogs and cats that have proof

 of a microchip shall not be required to have a city license.

 shall consist of a certificate and microchip or license tag and shall be issued and sold by the city manager and local veterinarians

 as designated by the city manager only after the owner presents satisfactory proof that the dog or cat has received, from

 Each owner shall be provided with a microchip or suitable metal or permanent type tag as well as a certificate and receipt

 for the registration fee.
 Said tag shall bear the name of the City of Norris and a serial number.